What is cooperative education (aka co-op)?

-It's a voluntary, independent education program available for all undergraduate and graduate students in any academic area.
-Work experience is gained with an employer who offers learning opportunities related to a student's academic discipline.
-The program provides careful supervision with timely evaluation of performance, attitude, and ability of the student on the job.
-The goal is to help students grow and improve their capabilities.
+Cooperative education is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
+Co-op is a voluntary, independent education program available for all undergraduate and graduate students in any academic area.
+Students have the opportunity to gain valuable applied experience and make connections in the professional field they are considering as a career path.
+The cooperative education program provides careful supervision with timely evaluation of performance, attitude, and ability of the student on the job.
+The goal is to empower students to grow and improve their capabilities.

 - Plan A - Student works full-time for an employer for 12 months.

 - Plan B - Student works alternate semesters at the employer's site (work, return to school, work, etc.).

 - Plan C - Student will attend college and work approximately 20 hours per week for the employer.

 - Plan D - Summer only assignment (two or more summers)

 - May be paid or unpaid - Unpaid internships must adhere to the Department of Labor's Primary Beneficiary Test.